 The Police and Crime Committee examines the work of the Mayor's Office for Policing and Crime (MOPAC), which oversees the Metropolitan Police.
-The Committee also investigates key issues relating to policing and crime in London, including the Met’s use of water cannon and Taser, the threat of online crime and youth reoffending.
+The Committee also investigates key issues relating to policing and crime in London, including electoral fraud, serious youth violence, and policing and safety at Notting Hill Carnival.

 Police and Crime Committee

 Thematic meetings: an

 Q&A sessions with the Met

 The Committee will visit Hendon Police College to see how the site has been redeveloped and the Metropolitan Police Specialist Training Centre in Gravesend to hear about public order policing.

 On 9 February 2017 the Committee investigated the difficulties involved in tackling electoral fraud and malpractice in London.
 Guests included representatives from the Crown Prosecution Service (CPS), the Met Police, MOPAC and the Electoral Commission.
 The 2014 Tower Hamlets Mayoral election was looked at as a case study.

 On 10 March, the Chairman wrote a letter to the Deputy Mayor for Policing and Crime calling for an inquiry into the Tower Hamlets electoral fraud investigation.